 An estimation is that around 1 billion trees worth of paper is thrown away every year in the U.S.

 This is insanely much.
-So in order to avoid this waste, you have to be persistent and you need to put some effort in order to reduce this unnecessary waste by:
+So to avoid this waste, you have to be persistent, and you need to put some effort to reduce this unnecessary waste by:

 go on dmachoice.thedma.org and get help

 get off the list of ALL direct marketers (you can directly contact them)